|Title:||Leveraging Developmental Relationships with Teachers to Enhance Student Motivation|

 |Award Period:||2 years (08/01/2017 - 07/31/2019)||Award Amount:||$399,446|

-Partner Institution: Bloomington Public Schools (BPS)
+Partner Institutions: Bloomington Public Schools (BPS)

-Purpose: Like many school districts in the United States, Bloomington Public Schools (BPS) is trying to increase student achievement, while simultaneously attempting to reduce inequities in academic and nonacademic indicators of success.
-The district and its partner, the Search Institute, have identified student-teacher relationships as a potential lever for improving student motivation.
-The purpose of this project is to explore whether specific teacher relational practices can enhance student motivation and perseverance, and ultimately student academic outcomes.
-The partners plan to use the findings from this study to help develop new low-cost tools and strategies for instructional improvement based on positive student-teacher relationships and every-day student-teacher interactions.
+Education Issue: Like many school districts in the United States, Bloomington Public Schools (BPS) is trying to increase student achievement, while simultaneously attempting to reduce inequities in academic and nonacademic indicators of success.
+The district and its partner, Search Institute, identified student-teacher relationships as a potential lever for improving student motivation and contributing to reduced inequities in school success, dubbing the project DREAM—Developmental Relationships Enhance Academic Motivation.

 Purpose: The purpose of the DREAM research project was to understand whether specific teacher relational practices can enhance student motivation and improve student academic outcomes.